robin4a4/jSimple/README.md

 # jSimple
-A small library inspired by jQuery and Solidjs.
+An small experimental library inspired by jQuery, Solidjs and @github/catalyst.
+It can't be used in production as it is not fully typesafe and robust.

 ## Get started
 To install the core library enter the following command: